microchip-pic-avr-examples/pic18f56q71-basic-uart-comms-mcc/README.md

 # Basic Bidirectional UART Communication Using the PIC18F56Q71
 ## Overview
 This project uses the MPLAB® Code Configurator (MCC) Melody graphical programming tool to configure the PIC18F56Q71 device populating a Curiosity Nano (Cnano) board to receive and output single ASCII characters over the integrated Serial/CDC port.
-When the switch on the Cnano board is pressed, a pin change interrupt is triggered and the ASCII character 'S' is transmitted over the Universal Asynchronous Receiver Transmitter (UART), converted to the USB protocol and then displayed in the MPLAB Data Visualizer terminal window.
+When the switch on the Cnano board is pressed, the pin is driven LOW, firmware will then trigger the Universal Asynchronous Receiver Transmitter (UART) peripheral to transmit the ASCII character 'S' over the Universal Asynchronous Receiver Transmitter (UART) that is converted to the USB protocol using integrated hardware on the Cnano so that it can then be displayed in the MPLAB Data Visualizer terminal window within the MPLAB® X IDE.
 When the ASCII character 'T' is entered in the Data Visualizer terminal window, the value is transmitted over USB and then converted to the UART protocol.
-A UART Receive interrupt will then be triggered and the 'LED' on the Cnano board will toggle ON/OFF.
-No other character will generate the interrupt.
+A UART receive flag will trigger firmware to check the value, if it is an 'T' the 'LED' on the Cnano board will toggle ON/OFF.

 ![Basic Bidirectionsl UART Communications](images/mainImage.png)

 **Note:** The following project can be used as a reference for most PIC® devices, with some modifications.

 ## Related Documentation
 - [Get Started Now With PIC® Microcontrollers (MCUs)](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/pic-mcus/get-started-now?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic18q71&utm_content=pic18f56q71-basic-uart-comms-mplab-mcc-github&utm_bu=MCU08) - Includes tool installation and other introductory resources